kopykat-kt/kopykat/README.md

     }
     ```

-2. Enable the `annotatedOnly` option for the plug-in, by
+2. Disable the `generateAll` option for the plug-in, by
    [passing options to KSP](https://kotlinlang.org/docs/ksp-quickstart.html#pass-options-to-processors).

     ```kotlin
     ksp {
-      arg("annotatedOnly", "true")
+      arg("generateAll", "false")
     }
     ```

-3. Mark those classes you want KopyKat to process with the `@KopyKat` annotation.
+3. Mark those classes you want KopyKat to process with the `@CopyExtensions` annotation.

     ```kotlin
-    import at.kopyk.KopyKat
+    import at.kopyk.CopyExtensions

-    @KopyKat data class Person(val name: String, val age: Int)
+    @CopyExtensions data class Person(val name: String, val age: Int)
     ```

 ### Customizing the generation